 Vim is a very popular Linux/Unix text editor with a history going back to 1976.
 Syntax file contributed by Edgar Simo.

 GNU nano is the default console-based editor for several newer distributions of Linux including Fedora and Ubuntu.
 It includes support for syntax highlighting since about 2002.
 A ~/.nanorc for this editor has been contributed by Ondrej Krc-Jediny.

 Listings is a LaTeX package that performs syntax highlighting.
-See the latex preamble of our book.lyx file.
+You can extract the necessary code from the latex preamble of the file doc/book.lyx.